johnrieth-zz/mcf/README.md

-# Mathematical and Computational Finance
+# Mathematical and Computational Finance library

 A work in progress